Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/domain-model/domain-event.md

 ## What is a Domain Event?

+A domain event,
+Is a message,
+Describing a significant event,
-A domain event is a message describing a significant event that has occurred in the business domain.
+That has occurred in the business domain.

 For example:

-- Ticket assigned
+- Ticket Assigned
-- Ticket escalated
+- Ticket Escalated
-- Message received
+- Message Received

 :::tip
 Since domain events describe something that has already happened,